Mburnand-tech/Burnet/README.md

 Additional features include a filter bar, account logging in, colour theme switch, scroll to top button and delete comments functionality.

-You can try out a live version of the app here (link).
+You can try out a live version of the app [here](https://burnet-news.netlify.app/).

 PICTURES